Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 3D map showing submarine cables and the backbone network of Hurricane Electric.

 These websites have lists of abusive IP addresses.
-They can be checked with a web form or some websites also provide a feed.
+They can be checked with a web form, or some websites also provide a feed.

 The cheatsheet describes in few words what the different subcommands of ip

+do.
 It includes some other helpful networking commands for arping

 , ethtool